 “Retesting Applicants” are those individuals who have previously taken the CAWA certification exam but did not pass.
-Retesting Applicants must re-apply within two years of their original eligibility and must meet the eligibility requirements now in effect but pay a reduced exam fee.
+Retesting Applicants must re-apply within twelve months of their original eligibility, unless otherwise specified by The Association staff, and must meet the eligibility requirements now in effect.

 Reasonable special accommodations for administration of the CAWA exam will be made for eligible candidates with documented disabilities in accordance with the Americans with Disabilities Act (ADA.)
 Only those accommodations that do not, in The Association’s sole discretion, compromise the validity of the exam results will be approved.
 If circumstances indicate that administration of the CAWA certification exam would jeopardize the security of exam materials or the integrity of exam results, The Association may cancel the administration of the exam.